-- 16.1 The Head of PDE is responsible for monitoring the quality of teaching and learning for the subject.

-- 16.2 The Head of PDE will conduct subject assessments on a regular basis, which will include a mixture of the following:

-- a) Lesson observations

-- b) Topic feedback forms

-- c) Learning walks

-- d) Lesson planning scrutiny

-- 16.3 The Deputy Head, Pastoral and Head of Prep will produce annual subject reports for the Head and Governors Education Committee.

-16.4 The Head of PDE and Assistant Head, Prep will work regularly and consistently with the Deputy Head, Pastoral and Head of Prep to monitor the effectiveness and delivery of the RSHE curriculum.
+- 16.1 The Assistant Head, Snr (Pastoral) is responsible for monitoring the quality of teaching and learning for the subject. - 16.2 The Assistant Head, Snr (Pastoral) will conduct subject assessments on a regular basis, which will include a mixture of the following: - a) Lesson observations - b) Topic feedback forms - c) Learning walks - d) Lesson planning scrutiny - 16.3 The Assistant Heads (Snr and Prep), Pastoral will jointly produce annual subject reports for the Head and Governors Education Committee. - 16.4 The Assistant Heads (Snr and Prep), Pastoral will monitor the effectiveness and delivery of the RSHE curriculum.